jelmerk/flink-cancel-restart-job-without-checkpointing/README.md

    The output wil indicate where the savepoint has been created

-7. redeploy the jon from a savepoint
+7. redeploy the job from a savepoint

        docker exec -i -t flink /opt/flink/bin/flink run -q -d -s <savepoint> /app/flink-app-1.0.jar